 After sparring properly you shouldn’t feel battered and bruised if you are, then you have trained too hard,Sparring should be a dance between two people but this dance involves hitting each other.

-You could also train with headgear so there’s less chance of getting burns from your opponent’s gloves, take a look at my personal recommendations for headgear with advice on which one is best for you at this link.
+You could also train with headgear so there’s less chance of getting burns from your opponent’s gloves.
+Headgear such as this one on Amazon is perfect for sparring.

 When Should You Start Sparring In Muay Thai?